-- violence against women and girls with disability in Australia is 'widespread';122 - women and girls with disability are 'extraordinarily vulnerable' to violence and abuse; 123 - women and girls with disability experience significant barriers in accessing domestic/family violence and sexual assault services and support;124 - there is a need for improved services for women with disability; 125 and, - violence against women and girls with disability is "utterly unacceptable".
-126
+- violence against women and girls with disability in Australia is 'widespread'; - women and girls with disability are 'extraordinarily vulnerable' to violence and abuse; - women and girls with disability experience significant barriers in accessing domestic/family violence and sexual assault services and support; - there is a need for improved services for women with disability; and, - violence against women and girls with disability is "utterly unacceptable".

 The international human rights treaty bodies, in reviewing Australia's compliance against the seven treaties to which Australia is a party, have given clear commentary and recommendations regarding the need for Australia to urgently improve its response to violence against women and girls with disability.
-The need for inclusive, comprehensive, integrated and accessible policies, services and support - including targeted and extra measures - to prevent and address all forms of violence against women and girls with disability has been identified as urgent127 and has particular implications for the 1800RESPECT service.
+The need for inclusive, comprehensive, integrated and accessible policies, services and support - including targeted and extra measures - to prevent and address all forms of violence against women and girls with disability argent and has particular implications for the 1800RESPECT service.